In Search Of Yummy-ness

 Another favourite of mine is the Black Krim tomato.

-Black Krim tomatoes are delicious raw, either in a stacked tomato salad or just own their own with a touch of olive oil.
+Black Krim tomatoes are delicious raw, either in a stacked tomato salad or just on their own with a touch of olive oil.

 Like most heirloom varieties, these tomatoes have an interesting shape.
-They're brownish red in colour with a hint of green on top, and have natural disease resistance.
+They're brownish red with a hint of green on top, and have natural disease resistance.

 Indeterminate.
 Matures in 80 days.
 Best grown in-ground, in raised beds or very large containers with sturdy supports.
-Will need to be well-supported as the fruits are very large.
-Prone to cracking with inconsistent watering.
+It will need to be well-supported as the fruits are very large.
+The fruit is prone to cracking with inconsistent watering.

 Buy Black Krim tomato seeds from West Coast Seeds (affiliate link).